tdukart/script-tag-wrapper-webpack-plugin/README.md

+NOTE: This package is in maintanance mode.
+I'll merge in security updates but I won't be doing much else with it, and I don't think anybody but me is using it.

 # script-tag-wrapper-webpack-plugin

 Webpack plugin to take compiled modules and wrap them in `<script>` tags.
 I built this for a very specific usecase, so it's probably not that useful to most people.